Top Things To Know About Your Contract

 Call stipend claims must be submitted to the person(s) designated by the hospitals to receive such claims within 30 days following the end of the month in which the call was worked.

-- The resident is on home call and can respond within the hospital’s Medical Advisory Committee (MAC) approved response time.
+- The resident is on home call and can respond within the hospital’s Medical Advisory Committee approved response time.

 - The resident does not have a parking pass.

-- The resident is called in for clinical duties after 6pm and before 6am.
+- The resident is called in for clinical duties after 6PM and before 6AM.

 When residents are required to travel between sites or return to a site for clinical duties, the resident will be reimbursed for the cost of parking associated with the time spent at the second or subsequent sites, provided that the distance travelled between sites exceeds 1 km.

-Vacation & Other Leave
+Vacation & Professional Leave

-- You cannot be post call on the first day of vacation
+- You cannot be post call on the first day of vacation.

 - New Year’s Day